vtechguys/styler/README.md

 ## Simplicity is the key

 The simplest way writing css-in-js in any framework: react/vue/angular.
-Is is native css-in-js library with just barbone to help you get started on any project with css-in-js.
+It is native css-in-js library with just barbone to help you get started on any project with css-in-js.

 ## Features

 - Framework agnostic
 - Server side rendering
 - emotion.js syntax for easy onboarding.
-- styled-component for react lovers use [@vtechguys/styler-styled](https://www.npmjs.com/package/@vtechguys/styler-styled)
+- for styled-component for react lovers use package [@vtechguys/styler-styled](https://www.npmjs.com/package/@vtechguys/styler-styled)
 - Size: 1.6KB and Gzipped: 889 Bytes

 ## Use